 - How do we know about extinct animals?

-To be extinct means that a species has completely died out.
+Cats that are extinct have completely died out.
 There are no more living animals of this species in conservation or in the wild.

-However, species become extinct around the world more commonly than you’d think.
-There are many reasons for the extinction of different animals, and we will look at some of those below.
+But, all sorts of species become extinct around the world more commonly than you’d think.
+There are many reasons for the extinction of different animals, and we will look at some of those in more detail below.